Homemade French Fries in the Air Fryer

 Ingredients

-- Russet potatoes – Russet potatoes are the best for this recipe
+- Russet potatoes – Russet potatoes are the best for homemade French fries.

-- Air Fryer – I have a 6qt Instant Vortex basket style air fryer, which will hold this size batch of french fries.
-Air fryer models are all different, so you may need to cook in batches depending on what size air fryer you have.
+- Air Fryer – I have a 6-qt Instant Vortex basket style air fryer, which will hold this size batch of french fries.
+Air fryer models are all different, so you may need to cook the potatoes in batches depending on what size air fryer you have.

-How to Make Fries In The Air Fryer
+How to Make French Fries In The Air Fryer

 Step 1